Turnbull High School: Former school buildings

 Aerial overview of the campus buildings at Turnbull High School prior to the April 2007 demolition work and construction beginning on the new school building.

-The old main teaching block consisted of a three-storey building containing three Art and Design rooms, Social sciences, Religious Education, English and Modern languages classrooms, Science labs, ICT labs and Home Economics facilities.
+The original main teaching block consisted of a three-storey building containing three Art and Design rooms, Social sciences, Religious Education, English and Modern languages classrooms, Science labs, ICT labs and Home Economics facilities.
 Administrative offices, the Oratory and Cafeteria were also housed in this building.
 An extension to the main building was opened in September 2002 and provided pupil recreational areas, offices, a staffroom, S6 Common room and a larger School library.

-Two Music studios, two music practice rooms and two indoor Gymnasia for PE were housed in an additional block along with the school Auditorium.
-Another block housed the Technical and Graphic design department, consisting of a technical drawing room, a graphic design studio, a woodwork room, a metalwork room and a craft and design workshop.
-Both external buildings were linked to the Main Building by covered walkways.
+Two music studios, two music practice rooms and two indoor Gymnasia for PE were housed in an additional block along with the school auditorium.
+Another block housed the technical and graphic design department, consisting of a technical drawing room, a graphic design studio, a woodwork room, a metalwork room and a craft and design workshop.
+Both external buildings were linked to the main school building by covered walkways.

-A modular annexe building was opened in October 1998, providing seven additional classrooms for Mathematics and allowing adaptations to be made to rooms in the Main Building in order to enhance ICT and Science lab facilities.
+A modular annexe building was opened in October 1998, providing seven additional classrooms for mathematics and allowing adaptations to be made to rooms in the Main Building in order to enhance ICT and science laboratory facilities.